berbascum/Signal-Desktop-arm64/README-build-berbascum.md

 ## Compilation
 ```
-## Compilation
 yarn generate
 yarn build
 ```

 ## Compilation errors
-There is some known compilation errors
+There are some known compilation errors

 ### Error: node-abi
-> Error: Could not detect abi for version 30.0.9 and runtime electron: Is not a trouble for the compilation.
+> Error: Could not detect abi for version 30.0.9 and runtime electron Is not a trouble for the compilation process.

 ## GUI errors

-### Droidian scale 300
+### Phosh scale 300
-When using Phosh with scale 300, the scale needs to be adjusted to 75% in the signal desktop settings
+> When using Phosh with scale 300 on small screens, the scale needs to be adjusted to 75% in the signal desktop settings.